helloitsxinyi/Coursera_HTML-CSS-and-Javascript-for-Web-Developers/module2-solution/README.md

-# A mockup responsive website for a premium ice-cream shop.
+# A responsive website for a premium ice-cream shop.

 <b>Desktop view:</b>
 <br>